shudnal/TradersExtended/package/thunderstore/TradersExtended/README.md

 * trader specific or common configurable lists of additional items to buy/sell
 * live update on config changes
 * server synced config
-* configs saved as JSON files next to dll or in subdirectories
+* configs saved as JSON files
+* config could be stored next to dll, in config folder in any subdirectory or even embedded into dll
 * configurable items are added to current lists (not replacing current vanilla items)
-* double click on stackable item you want to buy (i.g.
-Iron pit ) to enter needed items amount
+* double click on stackable item you want to buy to enter needed items amount
 * use right gamepad stick to scroll sell list.
-Use (X) to sell selected item (ignore button hint)
+Use (X) to sell selected item (ignore button hint for now)
+* trader could repair your armor or weapons for coins (by default Haldor repair weapons and Hildir armor)
+* trader could have limited replenished amount of coins
+* trader could give a discount or set a markup depending on current amount of coins

 ## Config file names
 * are case insensitive for Windows